MPAA Rating: PG-13 | Rating: ★★½

 Genre: Action, Superhero Director: Zack Snyder (Joss Whedon)

 The opening scene of Justice League shows Superman (Henry Cavill) speaking directly to a group of young admirers, likely after he’s saved them.
-Presumably shot from a mobile phone (due to the portrait-mode frame) Superman answer their questions with a wide-mouthed grin and a sense of cheesy charm.
-It’s the most classic iteration of Superman we’ve seen yet in this iteration of the Man of Steel, but it’s also noticeably off somehow.
+Presumably shot from a mobile phone (due to the portrait-mode frame) Superman answers their questions with a wide-mouthed grin and a cheesy charm.
+It’s the most classical vision of Superman we’ve seen yet in this grim-and-gritty iteration of the Man of Steel in the DCEU, but it’s also noticeably off somehow.
 The grin is, quite literally, fake–Superman’s mouth is a CGI reconstruction in order to edit out Cavill’s mustachioed visage.
 The result distracts and distances the audience due to its artificiality.

 It’s not that Justice League is unenjoyable.
 I’d say it’s the most lighthearted of the recent Superman films, and Cavill is more akin to Christopher Reeves’ depiction of the character–less brooding, more corny lines, and a (small) sense that this Clark Kent is truly a good person.
 The new superheroes are quite humorous too, particularly the blunt Aquaman (Jason Momoa) and the hyper-awkward Flash (Ezra Miller).
 Some of the jokes don’t land, but I did find myself chuckling a few times, something which didn’t happen in the somber Man of Steel and BVS.
 And while Justice League pales in comparison to this year’s Wonder Woman–far and away the best superhero film of 2017 and of the DCEU–it’s nowhere near the incoherent travesty of Suicide Squad.
 In short, it’s a semi-fun trifle.